FalkorDB/docs/commands/graph.config-get.md

     Retrieves a FalkorDB configuration
 ---

-Retrieves the current value of a RedisGraph configuration parameter.
+Retrieves the current value of a FalkorDB configuration parameter.

-RedisGraph configuration parameters are detailed [here](/docs/stack/graph/configuration).
+FalkorDB configuration parameters are detailed [here](/docs/stack/graph/configuration).

-`*` can be used to retrieve the value of all RedisGraph configuration parameters.
+`*` can be used to retrieve the value of all FalkorDB configuration parameters.

 ```
 127.0.0.1:6379> graph.config get *